-The Executive Director Corporate Services is responsible for the other information.
-The other information includes all other information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
+The Executive Director, Corporate Services is responsible for the other information.
+The other information comprises the Narrative report together with all other information included in the Statement of Accounts, other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.